-I’ve gotten several questions lately about folic acid vs. folate, especially during pregnancy.
-Folic acid and folate are often used interchangeably and even many doctors will not be able to tell you the difference if you ask.
+I’ve gotten several questions lately about folate and folic acid, especially during pregnancy.
+These two are often used interchangeably and even many doctors will not be able to tell you the difference if you ask.

-The body needs folate, especially during pregnancy and folate is the form found in foods.
-You’ll often hear that folic acid is simply the supplemental form of folate, but there are some key differences.
-Recent research is supporting the fact that folate should be used in place of folic acid.
+The body needs this important nutrient, especially during pregnancy and folate is the natural form of this nutrient found in foods.
+You’ll often hear that folic acid is simply the supplemental form, but there are some key differences.
+Recent research is supporting the fact that folic acid should be avoided and the natural form should be preferred.

 I’d recommend reading his full article, but research is supporting the idea that too much synthetic folic acid can increase risk of some types of cancers (source) and it may not even be as effective in preventing neural tube defects.